SpamTagger/SpamTagger-Core/README.md

 If you pay for Enterprise Edition then you definitely should not migrate until your contract ends since it provides some premium data feeds which cannot be made availabe for SpamTagger Plus.
 However, SpamTagger Plus will share all of the same features available in MailCleaner® Community Edition.

-If you would like e-mail filtering provided as a cloud service and are an existing MailCleaner® Cloud customer, you should consider using Alinto's [Cleanmail](https://www.alinto.com/email-security-relay-cleanmail) product.

 <!--If you don't currently use MailCleaner and would like to self-host your anti-spam gateway, you can start using [SpamTagger Plus](https://github.com/SpamTagger/SpamTagger-Plus) while SpamTagger is in development.

 -->
 If you would like to try a different self-hosted mail filtering solution which is even more light-weight and even more DIY than SpamTagger aims to be, you should check out [Mailmunge](https://www.mailmunge.org).
 This is a Milter-based tool which does not require a separate relay and which provides complete scripting freedom with Perl.